NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Greater Hell Hound.md

 attacks:
   - name: ""

-  - name: "Melee"
+  - name: "**Melee** `pf2:1` Jaws"
-    desc: "`pf2:1` Jaws +21 (magical, unholy)\n__Damage__  2d8 + 6 piercing 2d6 fire"
+    desc: "+21 (magical, unarmed, unholy)\n__Damage__  2d8 + 6 piercing 2d6 fire"

   - name: "Hellfire Breath"
-    desc: "`pf2:1` (divine,fire) The hell hound breathes flames that deal 10d6 fire damage to all creatures in a @Template[cone|distance:15] (DC 28 Reflex check save.)\n\nThe hell hound can't use Hellfire Breath again for 1d4 rounds.
+    desc: "`pf2:1` (divine,fire) The hell hound breathes flames that deal 10d6 fire damage to all creatures in a 15-foot cone (DC 28 Reflex check save.)\n\nThe hell hound can't use Hellfire Breath again for 1d4 rounds.
 If the greater hell hound would take fire damage or be targeted by a fire effect, their Hellfire Breath recharges."

   - name: "Pack Attack"
     desc: "  The greater hell hound's Strikes deal 1d8 extra damage to creatures within the reach of at least two of their allies."